shhskibksib/isf-dp-cs.github.io/content/Pseudocode/unit00/labs/01_intro/_index.md

 # Intro To Pseudocode

 Pseudocode is a language designed by the IB to help you focus on the `logic` of programming, without having to think too much about `syntax`.
-Although it's designed to be handwritte, we have a handy website that can compile and run pseudocode.
+Although it's designed to be handwritten, we have a handy website that can compile and run pseudocode.

 {{< code-action >}} Open up the [pseudocode compiler](http://ibcomp.fis.edu/pseudocode/pcode.html) in a new tab.
 You will be using this website to complete the exercises below.

 {{< aside "FYI" >}}
 This compiler does not supply any error messages.
-If your program isn't running, you can visit the [debugging page](/CS11_labs/troubleshooting_pseudocode.html) to help you troubleshoot.
+If your program isn't running, you can visit the [debugging page]({{< ref "/00_debugging" >}}) to help you troubleshoot.
 {{< /aside >}}

 ## Variables
-In Pseudocode, all variable names must be written with ***capital letters***.
+In Pseudocode, all variable names must be written with **capital letters**.
->We use a single `=` for variable assignment.
+>Use a single `=` for variable assignment.
 >Comments are created using `//`

 ```java